 • Universal Studios Japan (Osaka, Japan) — Opened March 18, 2021

-• Universal Epic Universe (Orlando, Florida) — Opening 2025
+• Universal Epic Universe (Orlando, Florida) — Opened May 22, 2025

 Is There a Super Mario World at Disney?

 If you just can’t wait to visit Super Nintendo World, reach out to the expert vacation planners at The Vacationeer!
-Though it will be quite some time before Super Nintendo World opens in Orlando, The Vacationeer can help you plan a trip to Universal Hollywood (and Disneyland) in the meantime.

 The Vacationeer is our official travel agency partner and one of the best Universal Travel agencies.
 Why?
 Their agents take the time to get to know your family and vacation needs, and they never charge any fees to use their planning services!
 They’ll make your hotel and dining reservations, secure theme park tickets and express passes, and even arrange ground transportation!